omrazCZ/ANS/README.md

 Predict the results of basketball matchups between two lineups from the Home team and Away team, respectively.

 ## Introduction
-Our work can be summarized into four parts: _Data Collection, Data Cleaning, Network analysis_ and _Buildnig models_.
+Our work can be summarized into four parts: _Data Collection, Data Cleaning, Network analysis_ and _Building models_.
 And we also provide a summary of results in _Results_ section.

 ## Collect data